 “A parent coach is someone who partners with you to help you remove all your fears of parenting,” says veteran parent coach Peggy Alvarado.
 “They help you gain the confidence to raise the type of children you always wished them to be.”

-Alvarado, a former software technology executive, believes that even though each individual has a unique coaching style, there are certain characteristics all good parent coaches share.
+Alvarado, a former software technology executive, believes that though each individual has a unique coaching style, there are certain characteristics all good parent coaches share.
 They include:

 Being a good listener.
 Parent coaching involves compassionate and insightful listeners.
-They listen for clues and solutions to problems that maybe even the client does not realize they know.
+They listen for clues and solutions to problems that maybe the client does not realize they know.

 Inquisitiveness.
 Parent coaches must have an inquisitive nature.
 They need to be able to ask thoughtful questions that require action oriented answers.
 “It isn´t just about listening,” says Gahrmann.
 “It is also about being provocative and helping people get to a new place.
 I help people find their own solutions, and together we come up with the action to do that.”